-Automatic Night shut off - Exclusively from Fehrenbach’s!
+Night shut off: Automatic - Exclusively from Fehrenbach’s !!!

 Songs: Edelweiss and The Happy Wanderer

 This large and well-appointed cuckoo clock was the first place award winner for the 2017 Cuckoo Clock of the Year award.
 This award is granted by the VDS, or Black Forest Clock Association, and is voted on by the public.
 To win first place is a coveted title within the industry and is a mark of artistry and craftsmanship.
-It is not difficult to see why this cuckoo clock was able to take the premier honor as it is highly detailed and richly painted.
 It is meant to resemble an old style tavern where weary travelers could stop for a cool drink and a good meal.
 The local tavern is also an excellent place for the townsfolk to get together and have fun after a long day – a fact reinforced by the clock’s extra set of dancers, which is a very unique element.

 Beginning from the far right-hand side facing the clock is a raised dance floor.
 Upon it are placed the cuckoo clock’s first set of dancers that will spin and twirl as the music plays.
 They are dressed in outfits traditional for courting couples in the Black Forest.
-These innocent dances will lead to future marriage proposals and bustling farmsteads.
 The scene continues towards the left to the cuckoo clock’s second moving element; a group of four German men that will drink their beers in time to the cuckoo calls.
-They are traditionally dressed in hues that match well to the rest of the color scheme and are surrounded by several stationary details that emphasize their movement.
 A grey German Shephard dog stands at attention by the table, patiently waiting for his master to finish his drinking session.
 More subtle details, such as a small wood sledge, a dark stained barrel and an equally dark Black Forest water pump are artfully placed to give realism to the scene.
 They sit at a dark wooden table which is surrounded by bright white gravel stones, providing just the right amount of contrast.
 Next to the water pump, which is set almost directly beneath the clock dial, is an authentic German Bier Frau.
 She is more colorfully dressed than her male counterparts and is seen emerging from a rustic wooden door with several large, full beer mugs which she expertly carries with minimal effort.
 Around her, a few chickens peck about in front of the water pump.
 Their placement amongst the white gravel stones provides a delightful splash of color along the base.